443515_not-searchable

 Price refers to actual retail price of goods and services offered to households.
 This means prices including indirect taxes, fees and subsidies.
 Discount and sale prices are registered.

-Price reference month defines the time of reference for new weights, updated sample and base prices used for calcultaion in the following year.
+Price reference month defines the time of reference for new weights, updated sample and base prices used for calculation in the following year.

 Budget shares are proportional to the consumption of a certain good and consumption in total in households.
-Expenditure shares are obtained from the consumtion in houshold in National Accounts, and is used as weights in the CPI.
+Expenditure shares are obtained from the consumption in household in National Accounts.

 A Laspeyre price index is a price index where the base-period weights remain fixed.
 A chained Laspeyres price index is an index linked by Laspeyres indices with different sets of weights.
 New sets of weights are incorporated into the index every year.
 A Paasche price index also uses fixed weights but, unlike the Laspeyre price index, the weights are from actual current period.
 A pure Paasche price index is not used in the CPI